very lucky he is to be doing what he loves and

 OF EXILE: By the Rivers of Babylon in Washington, DC, Raleigh and at Duke.

-Three arias from his opera in progress, BYRON IN GREECE, were recently
+Three arias from his opera in progress, BYRON IN GREECE, were

 Patrick illustrated Richard Martin’s MYTHS OF THE ANCIENT GREEKS (New

-AMERICAN POETS (1978), POET LORE (1978) and CLASSICAL OUTLOOK (1991).
+AMERICAN POETS (1978), POET LORE (1978) and CLASSICAL OUTLOOK (1991), PENGUIN BOOK OF CLASSICAL MYTHS (2008) and AKOUÉ (2009), AETHLON (2009), and AMPHORA (2010), among many others.
 He is

 also translating Greek poets like Sappho and encyclopedists like

-Patrick has been published on such diverse topics as monuments like the
+Patrick has been published on diverse topics such as monuments like the

 Pantheon, ancient notables such as Gyges and Herodotus, linguistics,

-Olmec and Maya sculpture, iconography on Greek vases and myth palindromes,
+Gustav Klimt, Mozart, Olmec and Maya sculpture, iconography on Greek vases and myth palindromes,

-nautical exploration, art history, Egyptian stone working and Phoenician
+Inca architecture, Carthage and nautical exploration, art history, Egyptian stone working and Phoenician

 such as WORLD ARCHAEOLOGY (1989), BULLETIN OF THE INSTITUTE OF CLASSICAL

-STUDIES (1988), PAPERS OF THE INSTITUTE OF ARCHAEOLOGY, LONDON (1990),
+STUDIES, London (1988), PAPERS OF THE INSTITUTE OF ARCHAEOLOGY, London (1990),

-STUDIA PHOENICIA (1991), BEITRAGE FUR ERFORSCHUNG DES ALTEN TESTAMENTS (1992 & 1996), JOURNAL OF ROMAN ARCHAEOLOGY (1998), VOLCANOES, EARTHQUAKES
+STUDIA PHOENICIA (1991), BEITRAGE FUR ERFORSCHUNG DES ALTEN TESTAMENTS UND DES ANTIKEN JUDENTUMS (1992 & 1996), JOURNAL OF ROMAN ARCHAEOLOGY (1998), VOLCANOES, EARTHQUAKES

 AND ARCHAEOLOGY published by the Royal Geological Society (2000), ACTA of